emmbedee/GestureLink/README.md

-UPDATE 5/15/2024: This was a project I did for Human Computer Interaction at UNOmaha.
+UPDATE 5/15/2024: This was a small project I did for Human Computer Interaction at UNOmaha.
 It was a very good learning experience, and I'm proud to keep this around as proof of my growth as a developer and commitment to a project.
 This is also a decent example of my code writing style.

 #########################################################################################################################################